Skip to main content

 Plan and Design Test cases

-Test case design begins with determining the scope.
+Determine the Scope of the Test Case: Test case design begins with determining the scope.
 The stakeholders need to provide the requirements for testing.
-These requirements could be design specifications, use cases, the usability of the software, etc. The requirements are the source of truth, and they form the foundation for designing test cases.
+These requirements could be design specifications, use cases, the usability of the software, etc. The requirements are the source of truth and form the foundation for designing test cases.

 • Test description: Describes the units, features, and functionalities being tested and verified.